mrluaf/wordpress-theme-structure/readme.md

 * screenshot.png placeholder image
 * sidebar.php with code to create a dynamic sidebar
 * single.php that pulls in title and content
-* styles.php that includes normalize.css and a few basic styles for formatting and responsiveness, as well as a media query to unmobile your styles for tablet and desktop
+* styles.css that includes normalize.css and a few basic styles for formatting and responsiveness, as well as a media query to unmobile your styles for tablet and desktop

 ## How To Use